Find your nearest Bupa Dental clinic

 No gap check-ups and preventive dental care

-If you’re a Bupa member with combined Hospital and Extras cover that includes general dental, you’ll pay nothing for your regular dental check-ups and other preventive services at Members First Platinum providers, up to yearly limits.^
+If you’re a Bupa member with eligible combined Hospital and Extras cover that includes general dental, you’ll pay nothing for your regular dental check-ups and other preventive services at Members First Platinum providers, up to yearly limits.^

 So what kind of preventive services are included?